JayWood/the-seo-framework/readme.txt

 **About: Support and Social Requests**

 * I've noticed a great increase in both friend/connection requests and support questions through Facebook and LinkedIn.
-* I do not accept these friend requests, as my Facebook page is for friends only.
-* I do not accept these connection requests, as my LinkedIn page is for people I worked with only.
+Please note that these pages are for friends and (past-)colleagues only.
 * Please do not send me a mail through the contact form on `theseoframework.com` unless explicitely asked for or referred to.
 This form is for personal and/or data sensitive support only.
-I will reply, but it feels like wasted time, see next two points.
+I will reply, but my time is better spent otherwise, see next two points.
 * Please refer to the [Support Forums](https://wordpress.org/support/plugin/autodescription) for all your support questions, I'd be glad to help you out!
 * This way, everyone can benefit from these support questions.